CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 ### Installing

 {{% notice tip %}}
-Ensure that you have install the PostgreSQL Operator before installing metrics.
+Ensure that you have installed the PostgreSQL Operator before installing metrics.
 {{% /notice %}}

 ```shell